kamilazdybal/pv-optimization/README.md

 ### The order of executing scripts

-First, run the PV optimization with [`RUN-PV-optimization.py`](code/RUN-PV-optimization.py).
+First, run the PV optimization with [`RUN-PV-optimization.py`](code/RUN-PV-optimization.py) with appropriate parameters.
 Once you have the results files, you can run quantitative assessment of PVs with [`RUN-VarianceData.py`](code/RUN-VarianceData.py).

 You have a lot of flexibility in setting different ANN hyper-parameters in those two scripts using the `argparse` Python library.
 If you're new to `argparse`, check out my short video tutorials:

 - [Intro to argparse](https://youtu.be/ONCv_ql2xpE)